 You can set separate preferred payment methods for online transactions, in-store transactions and automatic payments with a seller.

-For online and in-store transactions, if you have not selected a preferred payment method, or your preferred payment method is unavailable, we will show you multiple available payment methods, including the payment method you used most often or most recently, at the time of transaction.
-You can also click on the “Manage” link to see all of your available payment methods, or add a new one, and select the one of your choosing during the transaction.
+If you have not selected a preferred payment method, or your preferred payment method is unavailable, we will show you available payment methods, including the payment method you used most often or most recently, at the time of transaction.
+You can also click on the “Manage” link to see all of your available payment methods, or add a new one, and select a payment method during the transaction.

 Backup payment method

-Certain one-time online transactions may require that a backup funding method be used in the event that your selected or preferred payment method is expired or declined.
+Certain Certain one-time online transactions may require that a backup funding method be used in the event that your selected or preferred payment method is unavailable.
 In those instances, the backup funding method may be displayed to you on your transaction review page, before you complete the transaction.
-Note that this only applies for one-time, online transactions, and not for automatic payments.
+Note that this only applies for one-time, online transactions, and not for in-store or automatic payments.

 Sending money to friends and family

-Some sellers allow you to store PayPal as the payment method to use whenever making purchases on their site, so you can check out faster.
-Often, this entails creating an agreement with the seller, where you give the seller permission to pay using your PayPal account every time you make a purchase.
+Some sellers allow you to store PayPal as the way to pay when making purchases on their site, so you can check out faster.
+Often, this entails creating an agreement with the seller that permits them to request that we chargeyour PayPal account each time you make a purchase.